vain0x/milone-lang/docs/refs/bool_type.md

     else
         alt

-    // (2) When body and alt is short enough. if condition
+    // (2) When body and alt are short enough. if condition
     then body
     else alt